danhitchcock/nano_tipper_z/README.md

 Users are allowed 5 requests every 30 seconds.
 If you do more than that, the bot ignores you until 30 seconds have passed.

 ## I tried to send a tip, but received no response.
 Did it go through?
-Most likely, the bot was temporarily disconnected.
+Probably not.
+It's most likely the bot was temporarily disconnected.
 If a command happens while the bot is offline, the command won't ever be seen.
 If no response has been heard after a few minutes, send a message to the bot with the text 'history'.
 If you get a response and the tip isn't there, that means it wasn't seen.
 If you don't get a response, the bot is probably still offline.
 Try again in a few minutes.

 ## I found a bug or I have a concern.
 Question Mark?
 Send /u/zily88 a PM on reddit, or post on https://reddit.com/r/nano_tipper_z